ALexeyP0708/php_proxy_object/README.md

 - static_iterator - assigning an iterator to foreach;

-A template for creating action handlers for all members of an object.
+A templates for creating action handlers for all members of an object.

+Template where static actions and actions for an instance are declared
 ```php
 <?php
 use Alpa\ProxyObject\Proxy;